Index Protagonists | Railgun's Main Cast

 - Tomato in the Mirror: Briefly believes herself to be the real Ryoko Kuriba, but starts having doubts when she realises she has no clear memories of her life before the experiment.
 Then she accidentally cuts her artificial skin open and the façade is shattered permanently.

 Etsu Aihana (real)The mysterious sixth Level 5 Esper.
 Not much is known about this person, not even their gender.
-When the Daihaseisai committee was searching for the Level 5s in Chapter 43 of the Railgun manga, despite all the other Level 5s being located, the sixth couldn't be found, which had been expected to some degree.
+When the Daihaseisai committee was searching for the Level 5s in Chapter 43 of the Railgun manga (Railgun T, Episode 1), despite all the other Level 5s being located, the sixth couldn't be found, which had been expected to some degree since there are multiple people that claim to be him.
 The sixth also appeared in the tenth volume of the New Testament, when a mass message was sent to the Level 5s requesting their participation in the elimination of Touma Kamijou and Othinus, with the sixth's response being silence and toying with the phone.
 They are frequently impersonated, with at least three fakes appearing in the series.

 New Testament 12 reveals that their name is "Etsu Aihana", and that they employ Yokosuka the Organ Crusher to distribute their identity to those in need.
 Their motivation for this is currently unknown, though it's suggested that they're just trying to help people.